Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

 \subsubsection{Radiobiological effects of FLASH and CONV irradiation}

 \

-The $DMF(T)$ can be calculated by \Eref{RRA_int1}, \Eref{RRA_int2}, \Eref{RA_DAM} and \Eref{DMF_DEF} to estimate the biological effect brought by FLASH irradiation with different irradiation times.
-However, the formula is quite complex.
-We find that the simple formula in \Eref{RRA_DMFT} is an excellent approximation ($R^2>0.99$) of $DMF(T)$ in wide ranges of parameters (we tested it by setting dose to 0.1-100 Gy and setting $k_1$ to 0.01-100 s$^{-1}$).
+For a specific dose, D, the $DRF(T)$ (\Eref{DRF_RC}) can be derived by \Eref{RRA_int1}, \Eref{RRA_int2}, \Eref{RA_DAM} and \Eref{DMF_DEF} to estimate the biological effect brought by FLASH irradiation with different irradiation times.

-Where $DMF_{min}$ is the minimal value of DMF for a given dose, which is equal to the value calculated by \Eref{RRA_DMF}; $T_m$ is a characteristic time, which is determined by $k_1$ and $D$.
-We also find that the formulas of $T_m(k_1)$ and $T_m(D)$ have concise forms listed in \Eref{RRA_TM1} and \Eref{RRA_TM2}. \numparts
+However, the formula is too complex to explicitly reflect the relationship.
+We find a simple form in \Eref{RRA_DMFT} as an excellent approximation ($R^2>0.99$) of $DRF(T)$ in a wide range of parameters (we tested it by setting dose to 0.1-100 Gy and setting $k_1$ to 0.01-100 s$^{-1}$).

-\endnumparts where $a_1, a_2, a_3, b_1, b_2$ are parameters that can obtained by fitting; $\mathrm{s}$ and $\mathrm{Gy}$ are units of time and dose, aiming to eliminate the influence of units when calculating logarithms.
+where $DRF_{min}$ is the minimal value of $DRF$ for a given dose, which is equal to the value calculated by \Eref{RRA_DMF}; $T_m$ is a characteristic time, which is determined by $k_1$ and $D$.
+We also find that the formulas of $T_m(k_1)$ and $T_m(D)$ have concise approximate forms listed in \Eref{RRA_TM1} and \Eref{RRA_TM2}.
+The formula of $T_m(k_1)$ is obtained by excluding the data points where $k_1<1$, because the data points of $k_1>1$ can be approximated by a linear relationship on a log-log scale.
+If the radical recombination-antioxidants were the main mechanism of the FLASH effect, the value of $k_1$ should be higher than 1.0 s$^{-1}$ because it should explain the time characteristic of the FLASH effect observed by experiments \citep{Montay-Gruel_2017}.
+These formulas can be used as empirical formulas to predict the FLASH effect in practical application. \numparts